boozallen/sdp-docs/index.rst

 ===========================

-The Solutions Delivery Platform (SDP) is an accumulation of Booz Allen's lessons learned implementing DevSecOps practices across multiple client projects and RFP Tech Challenges such as NSF, GSA IAE, CMS PECOS, and Grants.Gov.
+The Solutions Delivery Platform (SDP) is an accumulation of Booz Allen's lessons learned implementing DevSecOps practices across multiple client projects and RFP Tech Challenges.

 At Booz Allen, DevSecOps is a foundational element of our Modern Software development Approach